tlstyer/acquire/design.md

 * Game actions
     * Only the parameters
     * Timestamp
-        * First game action contains milliseconds since Unix epoch
-        * Subsequent game actions contain an offset from the previous game action
+        * If previous game action had a timestamp, then milliseconds since previous game action
+        * Otherwise, milliseconds since Unix epoch
         * If timestamp is unknown, then exclude it
     * Whether game action was automatically played due to time expiry or forfeit
         * 1 for yes
         * Excluded for no
-* Game end timestamp

 May add later:
 * When forfeits occurred